Western Mass Science for the People with Arise for Social Justice Presents:

 Topic 3: Teaching Science in Context: Bringing in Diverse Voices (Emma Harnisch and Tavar Jones) Emma Harnisch is a spatial analysis specialist at Smith College and holds a degree in geosciences.
 She is dedicated to shifting earth science education to include social justice concepts and movements in the classroom.
 To do this, she is creating alternative curriculums for geology classes and teaching occasional lessons at Smith.
 Tavar Jones is a Springfield native and community organizer focused on arts, homelessness, environmental justice, cultural heritage, and social studies.
 He is committed to using art and history to incorporate diverse voices into learning and teaching.
 He has also conducted research on the environmental consequences of impervious surfaces and built structures in Springfield.
 Emma and Tavar presented innovative strategies for incorporating diverse voices from art and literature into science curricula, with a special emphasis on connecting to social justice struggles.
 They shared art and literature resources that bring diverse voices to a wide range of science topics.
+Emma created this slide show for the session.
 Tavar shared this poster he created on the environmental impacts of built structures in Springfield.

 Topic 4: Doing and Teaching Science for the People (Michael Ben-Chaim) Michael Ben-Chaim has a PhD degree in history and philosophy of science (University of Cambridge, UK).
 In addition to his research and teaching in that field, he has taught English language arts in a high school for students with moderate learning disabilities in Massachusetts.
 He currently conducts independent research in education and serves as a consultant to Pearson Education.
 Michael examined the social context of scientific inquiry by showing that scientific knowledge is deliberately intended to be instructive and to guide behavior.
 He suggested ways to enhance students’ understanding of the instructive value of scientific theory and integrate science education with educating students for civic engagement.
 Michael presented this slide show.